Organization Hierarchy and Sub-Organizations

 Step 2: Set up departments

 Click Departments next to the Org Structure Levels button.
-Add department codes like Commercial (COM) or Government (GOV).
-Departments let you tag sub-organizations for reporting and filtering.

 Step 3: Add sub-organizations